I want to stay strong.

 Choose your next step

-Start with the article on sarcopenia and learn why muscle, strength, and independence are connected.
+View the bookRead the article on sarcopenia and why strength, muscle, and function change with age.

-Read the guideGet practical notes on strength, protein, recovery, and helping a parent take the first step.
+Read the articleGet practical notes on strength, protein, recovery, and helping a parent begin.

 Educational content only.
 StrongPath does not diagnose, treat, cure, or replace care from your physician, physical therapist, or other qualified professional.